fujitake/smart-building-quick-start-kit/devices/cameras/registrant-detection/README.en.md

 Take a picture of a face periodically with the camera using OpenCV.
 This cycle varies depending on the presence/absence of a face, but it is approximately 1 to 4 seconds.

-When detected a face in the picture, verify whether the face is in the registered faces in Amazon Rekognition, and send this event to an MQTT Broker if matched.
+When detected a face in the picture, verify whether the face is in the registered faces in Amazon Rekognition, and send this event to an MQTT broker if matched.

 The following logs will output in Terminal depending on the detection status: